lucianpls/QB3/QB3.md

  - 01 Nominal
  - 11 Long

-This means that values within each range get encoded with a different number of bits, which include the suffix.
+This means that values within each range get encoded with a different number of bits, including the suffix.
-Considering that the normal encoding requires n bits, we have:
+Considering that the normal mags encoding for values in the n rung requires n bits, in the prefix mags encoding we have:

  - Short:   1 + (n-2) = n-1 bits
  - Nominal: 2 + (n-2) = n bits
  - Long:    2 + (n-1) = n+1 bits

-Values in the long range take one more bit than the nominal size, while values in the short range take one bit less.
+Values in the long range need one more bit than the nominal size, while values in the short range take one bit less.
-If the number of the short values in a group is larger than the number of long values, the overall stored size for the whole group will be less than if the values in the group are stored without this encoding.
-Since this condition is very frequently true, the variable size encoding results in compression.
+If the number of values in the short range in a group is larger than the number of long values, the overall stored size for the whole group will be smaller than the same group in mags encoding.
+Since this condition is very frequently true, the mags suffix encoding results in compression.

 ### Edge handling

-Since QB3 is a block based encoding, the last block in a row or column may not be a full 4x4 block.
-Yet in practice this would be a serious limitation.
-QB3 solves this by shifting the begining of the last block in a row or column to the left or up, so that the last block is always a full 4x4 block.
-On decoding This means that the last block may duplicate some values from the previous block.
+QB3 is a block based encoding, yet the last block in a row or column may not be a full 4x4 block.
+The algorithm avoids this limitation by shifting the begining of the last block in a row or column to the left or up so that the last block is always a full 4x4 block.
+This means that the last block duplicates some values from the previous block when the full size is not a multiple of 4.
-While this method results in sub-optimal compression, it is simple and fast.
+While this method is simple and fast, it results in sub-optimal compression.
 The worst case is when both the width and the height of the image is of the form 4*N+1, where N is an integer.
 In this case, the amount of redundant pixels expressed in percentage is
-`300 * (W + H) / (W*H)` or `600 / S` for a square image.
-While significant small images, this is a reasonable tradeoff for the simplicity of the algorithm.
-For optimal results, the image should be a multiple of 4 in both dimensions, or padded to such a size.
-When the image is padded, repeating the values of the last column and/or row is a good choice, it will affect the compression ratio less than padding with zero.
+`300 * (W + H) / (W*H)` or `600 / W` for a square image.
+While significant for small images, this is a reasonable tradeoff for the simplicity of the algorithm.
+For optimal results, the input should be a multiple of 4 in both dimensions.
+If the image is padded, repeating the values of the nearest column and/or row is a good choice, it should affect the compression ratio less than padding with zero.

 ### QB3 Bitstream